 7. Cook Something New

 If you enjoy getting creative in the kitchen and experimenting with new ingredients and recipes, use your mental health day to cook yourself a delicious, healthy meal.
 Flip through your favorite cookbook or scroll through your favorite food blog, pick out a recipe that looks delicious but that you’d never take the time to cook during a busy work week, and give it a try.
 Buy those special ingredients you might not usually splurge on.
 Try that new kitchen gadget you haven’t been brave enough to use yet.
 Surprise yourself with what a wonderful creation you’re able to whip up.
+Step outside the box and try cooking with roses or another ingredient you don’t often see on the dinner table.

 8. Order in a Delicious Meal